Dawah┇Importance of DA’WAH in Islam┇Dawah Meaning┇Invite to ISLAM┇h┇Dawah in Quran

 “And who is better in speech than one who invites to Allah and does righteousness and says, “Indeed, I am of the Muslims” (Quran 20:23-24)

-Additionally, for the ones that spread the word of Islam and teach others well, our Prophet narrated: ‘Indeed Allah, His Angels, the inhabitants of the heavens and the earths – even the ant in his hole, even the fish – pray for blessings upon the ones who teaches the people to do good.’
+Additionally, for the ones that spread the word of Islam, Invites to Islam, and teach others well, our Prophet narrated: ‘Indeed Allah, His Angels, the inhabitants of the heavens and the earths – even the ant in his hole, even the fish – pray for blessings upon the ones who teaches the people to do good.’
 In addition, our Prophet narrated: ‘Whoever directs someone to do good will gain the same reward as the one who does the good.’
 So, if someone accepts Islam from you, you will receive great rewards from God for the effort.

 On the Day of Judgement, non-Muslims will face Allah, the Ultimate Judge, and will be questioned regarding their faith.
 Your non-Muslim friends, colleagues, classmates, and neighbors can potentially incriminate you as the person who failed to give them the Message.
 This is why you must convey the Message of Islam, carrying it out in your daily life in speech and actions.
 God states in the Quran that He has made us a middle nation, so we can testify to all people.
 God has honored and chosen us to service humanity, guiding people back to God.